lukejenner6/MSc_ResearchProject/README.md

 Ensure the **here()** function is set correctly to your working directory, by first restarting R and then setting the working directory to the source file location.

 ## Repository Overview
-**input_data:** The data that is fed into the data pipeline.
-These are text files containing information on a given chess game.
+*loop.R and and analysis.R are to be run consectutively*

 **loop.R:** This is the R code for the data pipeline.
 It reads in the text files and retrieves the move evaluations from *Stockfish*.
 It then appends these to the end of a text file in the folder titled **'output_data'**.
 The file then joins these files back to the input files.
+This script is scalable to manipulate and process a variety of input files from the chess database.

-**analysis.R:** This R script cleans the data in preparation for analysis and then formulates the GAM.
+**analysis.R:** This R script cleans the mined data in preparation for analysis and then formulates the GAM.

+**input_data:** The data that is fed into the data pipeline through the loop.R script.
+These are text files containing information on a given chess game.

 **stockfish_15_x64_avx2.exe:** This is the Stockfish 15 software.
 A terminal is created between this and R.